navapbc/template-application-flask/docs/app/getting-started.md

 ## Run the application

 1. In your terminal, `cd` to the `app` directory of this repo.
-2. Make sure you have [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed & running.
-3. Run `make setup-local` to copy over `.env.example` to `.env`
+2. Run `make setup-local` to copy over `.env.example` to `.env`
-4. Run `make init start` to build the image and start the container.
+3. Run `make init start` to build the image and start the container.
-5. Navigate to `localhost:8080/v1/docs` to access the Swagger UI.
+4. Navigate to `localhost:8080/v1/docs` to access the Swagger UI.
-6. Run `make run-logs` to see the logs of the running API container
+5. Run `make run-logs` to see the logs of the running API container
-7. Run `make stop` when you are done to delete the container.
+6. Run `make stop` when you are done to delete the container.

 ## Next steps